-Suitable extinguishing media This material is not combustible.
-Use extinguishing media appropriate for surrounding fire.
-Unsuitable extinguishing media No restrictions on extinguishing media for this mixture.
-Special hazards arising from the substance or mixture This material is not flammable and does not support fire.
+Suitable extinguishing media This product is not combustible.
+Use extinguishing media appropriate for surrou Unsuitable extinguishing media No restrictions on extinguishing media for this mixture.
+Special hazards arising from the substance or mixture This mixture is not flammable and does not support fire.
+The plastic bags and cardboard boxes containing the mixture are flammable.
 Hazardous thermal decomposition products This mixture does not contain hazardous decomposition products.
 Special protective actions for fire-fighters Product can become slippery when wet.
 Special protective equipment for fire-fighters Fire-fighters should wear appropriate protective equipment.